 Build and Design

 - The front has a minimal look with no branding or logo.
-It looks premium due to the 2.5 D curved glass on top which seamlessly meets the aluminium sides.
+It looks premium due to the 2.5 D curved glass on top which seamlessly meets the aluminum sides.
 The power button is placed on the right side and volume rockers at the left accompanied by the textured alert slider.
-The buttons feels tactile and doesn’t wobble or make any quirky sounds.
+The buttons feel tactile and don’t wobble or make any quirky sounds.

 Unfortunately, the display only hits up to 413 nits which is significantly lower than the 554 nits on One Plus 2 and 440 nits on One Plus One.
 Screen legibility in bright sunlight is slightly on the lower side and one has to crank up the screen brightness above 50%.
 There’s also an inbuilt option of Night Mode and System-wide Dark Mode which clearly compliments the AMOLED display.

 Speaking of the display, it has a new PenTile display opted by OnePlus in OP3.
 The diamond-like pattern of the sub-pixels makes the pixels per inch lower in the overall resolution.
 Although this is all in the technical spectrum of the phone, while a normal user won’t face any problems and will instead find the texts sharp and colors vibrant.